RawalD/Rawald/README.md

 - 🌱 I’m currently learning ...
-More advanced Flask, Django and PostgresSql
+Kotlin and its use cases , perhaps Android or Spring More advanced Flask, Django and PostgresSql

 - 👯 I’m looking to collaborate on ...
 Anything for animal welfare